 Unlike many resorts where the beginner runs are all clustered together near the bottom of the mountain, at Steamboat you can find easier green runs across the mountain, often running parallel to more intermediate and challenging runs.
 This makes Steamboat a great ski mountain for those skiing with kids or groups with varying ski abilities.

 The Breckenridge Ski Resort is located 104 miles and 2.5 to 3 hours from Denver International Airport.
 Breckenridge typically opens around early November and closes in late April.

 There is a local free shuttle bus that has various pick-ups in town and provides many stops between the ski resort and the town of Breckenridge so leave your car at your rental and use public transport.
 The shuttle is a great way to avoid spending time looking for a parking space.

 The Breckenridge area provides various activities that suit any age or preference.
 For beginner skiers and snowboarders, the bottom of Peak 8 and 9 is where you’ll want to start.

 Snowmobiling or dog sledding tours are the perfect adventures for you and your family and friends.
 Pickup from your lodging is available.

-From free sledding at Carter Park hill, to fat-tire bike ride through dozens of trails, there are tons of things to keep a beginner skier busy.
+From free sledding at Carter Park Hill, to fat-tire bike rides through dozens of trails, there are tons of things to keep a beginner skier busy.
 Oh, and you can also book a horseback riding tour, even in winter.

 Breckenridge town offers great access to restaurants, coffee shops, and retail stores.
 Be sure to grab a beignet from The Lost Cajun while you’re there!